 \subsection{Hadamard's formula}

-In this section we use the Loewner-Kufarev equation to derive a formula for the dynamics of the Green's function.
-The resulting expression is a version of the classical Hadamard formula in a smooth setting.
+In this section we use the Loewner--Kufarev equation to derive a formula for the dynamics of the Green's function.
+The resulting expression is a version of Hadamard's classical formula in a smooth setting.
 We fix $\rho \in \mc N_+$ and let $(g_t : D_t \to \m D)_{t\ge 0}$ be the associated uniformizing Loewner chain.